The Brelms Trust CIO

 Overview

-The Brelms Trust CIO is a charitable incorporated organisation (registered charity number 1153372) established in 2007 that exclusively funds charities working in Yorkshire.
-The trust prioritizes grant-giving to charities working at the heart of communities to tackle disadvantage.
-Their funding model supports both one-off grants and multi-year commitments of up to three consecutive years, with a focus on organizations that directly benefit Yorkshire communities.
+The Brelms Trust CIO is a charitable incorporated organisation (registered charity number 1153372) originally established as a Charitable Trust in 2007 and registered as a CIO in 2013.
+The trust exclusively funds charities working in Yorkshire.
+The trust prioritises grant-giving to charities working at the heart of communities to tackle disadvantage.
+Their funding model supports both one-off grants and multi-year commitments of up to three consecutive years, with a focus on organisations that directly benefit Yorkshire communities.

 Funding Priorities